katoxiv/katoxiv/README.md

 ---

-💡 *"In the world of cybersecurity, staying one step ahead is not just a goal—it's a necessity.
+💡 *"In the world of cybersecurity, you do not have a vulnerability problem, but an adversary problem, so staying one step ahead is not just a goal—it's a necessity.
 I'm committed to continuous learning and innovation to keep digital assets safe in an ever-evolving threat landscape."*